tomjp90/web-scraping-challenge/README.md

 # Web Scraping - Mission to Mars

 In this assignment, you will build a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.
-The following outlines what you need to do.
+The following outlines what has been done.

+##Methods used to scrape:
+* BeautifulSoup
+* Splinter
+* Pandas scrape HTML tables
+* Requests

+##Technologies used:
+* Flask
+* HTML
+* Python

 # Step 1 - Scraping